Manuel-Kehl/Kupfer-Plugins/README.md

 Make New Directory
 ------------------

-A Plugin for creating a directory under the within the currently selected directory.
+A Plugin for creating a directory within the currently selected directory.